Provide your comments and submissions to the proposed Budget 2021/2022

 The 2021/2022 Budget is a sustainable budget that seeks to build on existing initiatives to support Greater Bendigo’s recovery from COVID-19 and to prioritise significant long-term infrastructure projects that will enhance the liveability of our community.

-The COVID-19 pandemic has caused significant disruption to the Greater Bendigo economy and put financial strain on many households and businesses.
-In responding to this pandemic, Council has been guided by the principles of supporting those experiencing hardship, social and economic support, long term community sustainability, operational efficiency and delivery of capital projects.
+Funding has been allocated to initiatives which continue Greater Bendigo’s COVID-19 recovery.
+Consistent with last year, Councillors have been guided by the principles of supporting those experiencing hardship, as well as providing social and economic support, long term community sustainability, operational efficiency and the delivery of capital projects.

-Renewing existing civil infrastructure is another key Council responsibility and the proposed Budget 2020/2021 will see $11.4M spent on roads; $0.51M on bridges and $1.5M for drainage works across the municipality.
-Council will also invest $3.1M in footpaths and shared paths.
+Renewing existing civil infrastructure is another key Council responsibility and the proposed Budget 2021/2022 will see $15M spent on roads; $1.2M on bridges and $2.9M for drainage works across the municipality.
+Council will also invest $2M in existing footpaths and shared paths.

-This year’s operating budget will continue to fund early years services, waste collection, street cleaning, maintenance of our fantastic parks, gardens and recreation facilities, environmental health, statutory planning, road maintenance, tourism and visitor services, Bendigo Art Gallery, The Capital and Ulumbarra theatres and much more.
-While some of these services have ceased or been restricted during the COVID-19 pandemic, the City has continued to provide essential services throughout this time.
+This year’s operating budget will continue to fund maintenance of our fantastic parks, gardens and recreation facilities, environmental health, statutory planning, maintenance of buildings and infrastructure, tourism and visitor services, Bendigo Art Gallery, The Capital and Ulumbarra theatres, early years services, waste collection, street cleaning and much more.